 Brewing your best "cuppa"

-Please see back of pack for individual quantity, brewing tips:
+Please see the back of the pack for individual quantity and brewing tips:

 - use a teapot with